julian1/julian1.github.io/_posts/2017-02-05-keithley-repair.md

 - And since it's four-quadrant power unit, it can not only source but also sink current, acting as active load.

 The SourceMeter was purchased, "for parts or not working".
-An attached service note warned the power-board is burned and not to plug-in.
+An attached service note mentions a burned main powerboard and warns not to plug the unit in.

 ### First observations

-The unit is easily dissassembled by removing of a few strategic chassis bolts.
+The instrument is easily dissassembled by removing of a few strategic chassis bolts.
 The interal layout is clean and well organised, and there is plenty of quality alumnium case-work on show.

 Both top analog and lower digital/power boards appear to be in good general condition.
 There are no bulging electrolytics, no burnt tantalums, and no signs of capacitor PCB leakage.